-What materials you can bring and limits on the amount of some materials.
+What materials you can bring, limits on the amount and charges for some materials.

 What you can bring